2018-19 Mentorship Program

 Since graduation, Shi has also been teaching art to children and youth as well as young adults with Down Syndrome in Halifax and Dartmouth.
 Art education has been a way for her to build connections with Nova Scotia, a place she hopes to make her home.

-Katharine Vingoe-Cram is an emerging visual artist interested in painting, drawing, storytelling, graphic novels, and collaborative practice.
-Her work has explored anxiety, grief, dreams and portents, and the structure of memory.
-She holds a BFA from NSCAD University (2010), and an MA in Art History from Queen’s University (2014).
-She has displayed her work at the Union Gallery and Modern Fuel Artist Run Centre in Kingston, among others.
-She currently resides in her original hometown of Dartmouth, Nova Scotia and is excited to reconnect with the visual arts community in Nova Scotia.
+Kyle Vingoe-Cram is an emerging visual artist interested in painting, drawing, storytelling, graphic novels, and collaborative practice.
+Their work has explored anxiety, grief, dreams and portents, and the structure of memory.
+They hold a BFA from NSCAD University (2010), and an MA in Art History from Queen’s University (2014).
+They have displayed their work at the Union Gallery and Modern Fuel Artist Run Centre in Kingston, among others.
+Kyle currently resides in their original hometown of Dartmouth, Nova Scotia and is excited to reconnect with the visual arts community in Nova Scotia.

-Katharine’s work has several avenues.
-Under the auspices of “NO and NO”, she works with her friend Gabriel Cheung on wandering topics, including friendship, loss, identity and memory, often using collaborative drawing and mnemonics as techniques.
+Kyle’s work has several avenues.
+Under the auspices of “NO and NO”, they work with friend Gabriel Cheung on wandering topics, including friendship, loss, identity and memory, often using collaborative drawing and mnemonics as techniques.
 Their most recent project was This Space Belongs to a Bygone Era, a permanent installation at the Queen’s School of Medicine.
-As a solo artist, she works primarily as a painter.
-In 2017, she was awarded an Ontario Arts Council grant to complete Unexpected Visitors, a painting series about grieving and enchantment.
-She is now working hard to realize her long held dream of creating a graphic novel—tentatively titled Kettle Harbour, which will be the focus of her work with the VANS Mentorship program.
+As a solo artist, Kyle works primarily as a painter.
+In 2017, they were awarded an Ontario Arts Council grant to complete Unexpected Visitors, a painting series about grieving and enchantment.
+They are now working hard to realize their long held dream of creating a graphic novel—tentatively titled Kettle Harbour, which will be the focus of their work with the VANS Mentorship program.

 Mentors: